sigtm/sketch-style-libraries/README.md

 Existing styles are updated (matched by name), and missing ones are added.
 Will be adding the ability to delete styles soon (if they don't exist in the source document).

-If you've placed symbols from a library, it attempts to select it by default in the library list.
-If you've used multiple libraries, the most heavily used one should be selected.

 *NOTE:* I only came across [Library Styles Sync](https://github.com/zeroheight/library-styles-sync) after publishing this, so check it out and see which one fits your workflow best.
-That one pulls all styles from any library you have placed a symbol from, while mine pulls from one selected library at a time.
+That one pulls all styles from any library you have placed a symbol from, while this one syncs both ways but only from one selected library at a time.

 So a bit more control, but adding an additional step.
-Beyond that, they do the same thing.
+Beyond that, they are pretty similar.

-So if you've used multiple libraries (generic iOS/Android libraries for device mockups for example) but dont want their styles added to your project files, this plugin might come in handy.
-Or if you want just the styles without placing any symbols.
-Otherwise, Library Styles Sync works just as well :)

 ## Acknowledgements